How is Zeffy free?

 • Preventing cruelty to children or animals

-The terms tax-exempt organization and nonprofit are often used interchangeably, but not all nonprofits have tax-exemptions.
+Tax-exempt organizations and nonprofits are often used interchangeably, but not all have tax-exemptions.

-Even with a tax-exempt status, a nonprofit has to pay taxes.
-Organizations with federal tax exempt status are excused from paying federal corporate income tax on revenue generated from activities related to their purpose.
+Even with a tax exempt status, a nonprofit has to pay taxes.
+Organizations with federal tax-exempt status don’t have to pay federal corporate income tax on any revenue arising from their purpose-related activities.

-The organization must pay federal corporate income tax on the income from business activities apart from tax-exempt purposes, termed unrelated business income tax (UBIT).
-The tax rate for UBIT is currently at 21%.
+The organization must pay federal corporate income tax on an organization's net earnings from business activities other than tax-exempt purposes, termed unrelated business income tax (UBIT).
+The tax rate for unrelated business income is currently 21%.

 Revenue from advertising is the most common form of UBIT.
-Tax-exempt entities are restricted on how much they can earn without compromising their exempt status.
+A tax-exempt organization is restricted in how much it can earn without compromising its exempt status.

-• Purpose: Charitable, religious, educational, scientific, literary, testing for public safety, fostering amateur sports, or preventing cruelty to children or animals.
+• Charitable purposes: Charitable, religious, educational, scientific, literary, testing for public safety, fostering amateur sports, or preventing cruelty to children or animals.

 • Tax deductibility: Donations are tax-deductible for donors.